Collage of three D.C. plates.

 Annual Special Hauling Permit

-Although they resemble vehicle license plates, these colorful permits are issued to show compliance with a statute that governs the use of non-D.C.-registered oversize vehicles within the District, not the registration of a motor vehicle.
+Although they resemble vehicle license plates, these historically colorful permits are issued to show compliance with a statute that governs the use of non-D.C.-registered oversize vehicles within the District, not the registration of a motor vehicle.
 When they were first issued is unknown, although an article published in the April 1987 edition of the ALPCA Newsletter indicates that they were introduced in 1971.
 That this is also the year in which the annual special hauling permit fee was last changed suggests that permits in the form pictured below may have been introduced at that time.

 Annual Special Permit no. 0180-65